lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SerializeKey and DeserializeKey

-The serialization routine for keys simply concatenates the public or private keys of the component signatures, as defined below:
+Each component key is serialized according to their respective standard as shown in {{appdx_components}} and concatenated together using a fixed 4-byte length field denoting the length in bytes of the first component key, as shown below.

 ~~~
 Composite-ML-DSA.SerializeKey(key) -> bytes